pyeve/cerberus/ROADMAP.md

 #### Checklist

 - [x] Deprecated features are removed.
+- [x] The `schema` rule only handles mappings, a new `itemrules` replaces the part where `schema` tested items in sequences so far.
+There will be no backward-compatibility for schemas. (#385)
 - [ ] All Python 2 related code is removed.
 - [ ] Python 3 features that allow simpler code are applied where feasible.
   - [ ] A Python 3-style metaclass.